Long-haired brown striped cat perched atop a patterned headboard, against a background of various science-themed art pieces.

-Outside of the lab, Iris is a coffee afficionado, student of various languages, avid reader, and learner.
-When he has time he also enjoys electronics, fixing stuff, 3d printing, sewing, aikido, pottery, cooking, baking, bicycling and walking.
+Outside of the lab, Iris is a coffee afficionado, student of various languages, and companion to a very affectionate cat named Rory.
+When he has time he also enjoys electronics, fixing stuff, 3d printing, sewing, reading, aikido, pottery, cooking, baking, bicycling and walking.
 He is queer/trans/nonbinary and uses pronouns he/him, they/them or she/her.

 Iris is reachable at irisdyoung@gmail.com.
 He is also active on the fediverse via mastodon and has some work on up github.
 Publications including associated links and full text pdfs are available on the publications tab, and should also be associated with his ORCID record.